 - Children 7 and older are welcome to participate, but younger children are not allowed.
 Please note that all children, regardless of age, are required to have a paid ticket and are strongly recommended to participate with a parent/guardian.

 In taking part in one of our classes, you’ll be a part of a beekeeping class that has been featured in the The New York Times, The Dallas Observer, the Austin American-Statesman, as well as many other publications, for imparting nectar neophytes with honey-harvesting basics.

-We currently offer beekeeping classes in a number of cities including Austin, Dallas, Houston, San Antonio and San Francisco.
+We currently offer beekeeping classes in a number of cities including Austin, Dallas, Houston and San Francisco.